Skip to content

 Daubert v.
 Merrell Dow Pharmaceuticals (US Supreme Court, 1993) replaced Frye as the test in federal courts, holding that Federal Rule of Evidence 702 required the trial judge to act as a "gatekeeper" assessing scientific validity directly.
 The Daubert Court identified four non-exhaustive factors: whether the theory or technique can be and has been tested; whether it has been subjected to peer review and publication; whether it has a known or knowable error rate and whether there are standards controlling its operation; and whether it is generally accepted in the relevant scientific community.
 General acceptance is thus one factor among four under Daubert, not the sole criterion as under Frye.
 In Joiner v.
 General Electric (1997) the Court held that appellate review of Daubert rulings is for abuse of discretion, giving trial judges substantial latitude.
 In Kumho Tire v.
 Carmichael (1999) the Court extended the Daubert framework to all expert testimony, not merely scientific experts.

 About half of US states still apply the Frye standard (or a variant of it) rather than Daubert, because Daubert is a federal-court rule and state courts are free to apply their own evidence law.
-California, for example, retained the Frye / Kelly standard until 2020 before moving to an Evidence Code amendment aligned with Daubert principles.
+California, for example, retains the Kelly-Frye standard; no 2020 Evidence Code amendment aligning California with Daubert principles has been enacted, and the state continues to apply general-acceptance as the primary test.
 An expert testifying in a New York state court faces a different admissibility framework than one testifying in a federal court in the same city.

 The foundational UK authority on expert-witness admissibility is R v.
 Turner (Court of Appeal, 1975), in which the defendant sought to call a psychiatrist to testify about the effect of a girlfriend's confession of infidelity on his mental state at the time he killed her.
 Lawton LJ, delivering the judgment of the Court of Appeal, held that expert opinion is admissible only when it deals with matters that are outside the ordinary experience and knowledge of the judge and jury.
 Where jurors can form their own conclusions without expert assistance, and where the expert evidence would merely be providing opinion on matters within ordinary human experience, such evidence is unnecessary and potentially misleading.
 Turner is often cited as "the ordinary experience rule."

 Turner's application has been contested in cases involving psychological and psychiatric evidence, where the line between ordinary human experience and specialist knowledge is genuinely difficult to draw.
 In R v.
-Birkenhead (1994) and subsequent cases, courts have allowed psychiatric evidence on conditions including battered woman syndrome and post-traumatic stress disorder, finding that these conditions are outside ordinary experience.
+Ahluwalia [1992] and R v.
+Thornton [1992] and subsequent cases, courts have allowed psychiatric evidence on conditions including battered woman syndrome and post-traumatic stress disorder, finding that these conditions are outside ordinary experience.
 The Law Commission's 2011 Report on Expert Evidence (Law Com No 325) recommended a statutory test for reliability of expert evidence similar to Daubert's methodology check, but the recommendation was not implemented by Parliament, and the common-law Turner framework remains operative.

 The procedural framework for expert witnesses in English and Welsh courts is primarily governed by the Civil Procedure Rules (CPR) Part 35 (civil proceedings) and the Criminal Procedure Rules 2020 Part 19 (criminal proceedings).
 CrimPR 19.4 requires that an expert's report contain a statement that the expert understands their overriding duty to the court, not to the instructing party.
 The report must include the expert's qualifications, the literature or data on which the opinion is based, and a summary of the facts the expert was asked to consider.
 Any failure to comply with these requirements can result in the report being excluded.